apache/apisix-website/blog/en/blog/2023/12/04/bi-weekly-report.md

 From 11.20 to 12.03, a total of 22 contributors made 45 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

+We have recently addressed and enhanced various features, and here is a summary of the updates:

+1. Add a `multi-auth` plugin

+2. Add the required scopes configuration property to `openid-connect` plugin

+3. Enhance the `body-transformer` plugin

 Our bi-weekly Apache APISIX community report is your window into the project's weekly developments.
 It is a tool to facilitate your seamless integration into the Apache APISIX community, ensuring that you stay well-informed and actively involved.

 ## Contributor Statistics